Mobile Game Development Tools

 A game engine is nothing but software designed to create and develop video games.
 The game developers use the IOS and Android game engine to create games for PC, Consoles and Mobile devices and it helps the developers in doing common tasks like rendering graphics, collision detection, and response, physics, animation, AI, memory management, scene graph, etc. The mobile game engine also helps the developers to port the games to multiple platforms.

-Let us take a look at some of the game engines which are popular among developers creating mobile games.
+Let us take a look at some of the game development tools/engines which are popular among developers creating mobile games.

 Company: Unity Technologies

 Platforms: Windows, OS X, Xbox 360, Linux, Xbox One, Wii U, Nintendo 3DS, PlayStation 4, iOS, Android, PlayStation Vita, Windows Phone, Unity Web Player, BlackBerry 10, Tizen, Windows Store, Oculus Rift, Gear VR, Android TV, WebGL, Samsung Smart TV, Daydream, Nintendo Switch, Steam VR

 Unity3D has been one of the best mobile game development tools of choice for most of the game developers for quite some time now.
 This game engine has everything which you would need to create 2D or 3D games.
 Right out of the box it has multi-platform support meaning you can build the game once and use it on all the platforms be it mobile, consoles or PC.
 There is a vast amount of tutorials available to learn Unity, and it has a great community to help game developers.
 Unity also has an extensive collection of game assets which are available for free and also paid.

 Unity has a free personal version as well as commercial license version which sells at $35 and $125 per month.